Tall, Dark and Slayer

 It had rained earlier, and the air smelled like wet leaves, wet garbage and New York funk.
 The bike hit something dead in the street, and I fought to right it.
 The Victory was too big for just anybody, but I’d inherited Al’s lanky frame and stood at five-ten without heels.
 I pulled into the tony Upper West Side address, stopped the Victory and stowed it next to Jeremy’s blue BMX.
 The door to the building was unlocked.
 Ellen still might be lurking around.

 Time to call in the big boys again.
 I didn’t feel super brave.

 In one word, I heard forgiveness for our last fight, his hope I’d add multiple babies to his gigantic, Italian family and the smoky thread of whiskey he’d probably been drinking.
 I shoved aside totally inappropriate thoughts of hot, monkey sex and concentrated on the danger at hand.

 “Vince, I’ve got a rogue vamp on my hands.
 I think she killed Jeremy.”
-My voice broke.
-The reality of his fate wrapped another layer of lead around the cold lump of my heart.
+My voice broke a little.
+The reality of Vince’s fate wrapped another layer of lead around the cold lump of my heart.
 Damn it, the kid didn’t deserve this.

 “Betty?
 Where the hell are you?”